xihaoli/STAARpipeline-Tutorial/README.md

 ### Step 1: Summarize individual (single-variant) analysis results
 #### Script: <a href="STAARpipelineSummary_Individual_Analysis.r">**STAARpipelineSummary_Individual_Analysis.r**</a>
 Summarize single-variant analysis results and perform conditional analysis of unconditionally significant variants by adjusting a list of known variants.
-#### Input: aGDS files, individual analysis results generated by STAARpipeline, the STAAR null model, and a list of known variants.
+#### Input: aGDS files, individual analysis results generated by STAARpipeline, the STAAR or MultiSTAAR null model, and a list of known variants.
 For more details, please see the R script.
 #### Output: The summary includes the Manhattan plot, Q-Q plot, and conditional p-values of unconditionally significant variants.
 Note: <a href="STAARpipelineSummary_Known_Loci_Individual_Analysis_Pruning.r">**STAARpipelineSummary_Known_Loci_Individual_Analysis_Pruning.r**</a> and <a href="STAARpipelineSummary_Known_Loci_Individual_Analysis_Pruning_Combination.r">**STAARpipelineSummary_Known_Loci_Individual_Analysis_Pruning_Combination.r**</a> show an example to select independent variants from both the known variants in literature and significant single variants detected in individual analysis, which can be used for variant-set conditional analysis.

 ### Step 2.1: Summarize gene-centric coding analysis results
 #### Script: <a href="STAARpipelineSummary_Gene_Centric_Coding.r">**STAARpipelineSummary_Gene_Centric_Coding.r**</a>
 Summarize gene-centric coding analysis results and perform conditional analysis of unconditionally significant coding masks by adjusting a list of known variants.
-#### Input: aGDS files, gene-centric coding analysis results generated by STAARpipeline, the STAAR null model, and a list of known variants.
+#### Input: aGDS files, gene-centric coding analysis results generated by STAARpipeline, the STAAR or MultiSTAAR null model, and a list of known variants.
 For more details, please see the R script.
 #### Output: The summary includes the Manhattan plot, Q-Q plot, and conditional p-values of unconditionally significant coding masks.

 ### Step 2.2: Summarize gene-centric noncoding analysis results
 #### Script: <a href="STAARpipelineSummary_Gene_Centric_Noncoding.r">**STAARpipelineSummary_Gene_Centric_Noncoding.r**</a>
 Summarize gene-centric noncoding analysis results and perform conditional analysis of unconditionally significant noncoding masks by adjusting a list of known variants.
-#### Input: aGDS files, gene-centric noncoding analysis results generated by STAARpipeline, the STAAR null model, and a list of known variants.
+#### Input: aGDS files, gene-centric noncoding analysis results generated by STAARpipeline, the STAAR or MultiSTAAR null model, and a list of known variants.
 For more details, please see the R script.
 #### Output: The summary includes the Manhattan plot, Q-Q plot, and conditional p-values of unconditionally significant noncoding masks.

 ### Step 3: Summarize sliding window analysis results
 #### Script: <a href="STAARpipelineSummary_Sliding_Window.r">**STAARpipelineSummary_Sliding_Window.r**</a>
 Summarize sliding window analysis results and perform conditional analysis of unconditionally significant genetic regions by adjusting a list of known variants.
-#### Input: aGDS files, sliding window analysis results generated by STAARpipeline, the STAAR null model, and a list of known variants.
+#### Input: aGDS files, sliding window analysis results generated by STAARpipeline, the STAAR or MultiSTAAR null model, and a list of known variants.
 For details, see the R scripts.
 #### Output: The summary includes the Manhattan plot, Q-Q plot, and conditional p-values of unconditionally significant sliding windows.

 ### Step 4: Summarize dynamic window analysis results